Create Organizational Units in Active Directory

 • Logically organize related objects (users, computers, groups) for easier management.

-• Delegate administration rights of an OU to specific users or groups.
+• Delegate administration rights of an OU to specific users or groups without granting full domain administrator rights to the entire domain.

 • Apply GPOs to the specific users or computers within an OU.